Things to Know

 - Eco-Products Utensils - Biodegradable cutlery is made from non-GMO (genetically modified organism) vegetable starch.
 It not only exhibits superior performance over other biodegradable utensils, but is OK Compost certified.
 These biodegradable utensils break down under commercial composting conditions in about 95 days.

 - Napkins - 100% recyclable paper products

 What You Can Do:

-- Bring your reusable water bottle to refill for free at our “Water Monster” stations.
+- Bring your reusable water bottle to refill for at free water stations.

 - Reduce carbon emissions by carpooling or taking zero emissions vehicles to the festival.

 - Utilize recycling and composting bins at event to help divert garbage from landfills.

 - Bring your own reusable shopping bag if you are thinking of purchasing items.